-Donna Holmes, Vice President Investor Relations
+Donna Holmes, Managing Director, Investor Relations

-Donna Holmes has over 15 years of experience within the investment management industry.
-Currently, she serves as Vice President, Investor Relations at Iroquois Valley.
-Previously, Ms. Holmes served as Managing Director, Business Development and Client Service at Lizard Investors LLC.
+Ms. Holmes has over 15 years of experience within the investment management industry.
+Currently, she serves as Managing Director, Investor Relations at Iroquois Valley.
+Previously, Ms. Holmes served as Managing Director, Business Development and Client Service at Lizard Investments LLC.
 At Lizard, she helped build the firm's infrastructure and developed a sales strategy to target institutional investors.
 Ms. Holmes began her career at Tremblant Capital, a global long-short equity manager based in New York.
 Prior to working in investment management, Ms. Holmes practiced law, specializing in ERISA matters.
-Her practice addressed the ERISA implications of corporate transactions, as well as qualified retirement plan issues, and executive compensation arrangements.

-Ms. Holmes earned a Bachelor of Science in accounting from Syracuse University, a Juris Doctorate from Syracuse University, College of Law, and a Master of Law in Taxation from New York University.
-She is a CAIA Charter-holder and an FSA Level 1 Certificate Holder.
+Her practice addressed the ERISA implications of corporate transactions, as well as qualified retirement plan issues, and executive compensation agreements.
+Ms. Holmes earned a B.S. in Accounting from Syracuse University, a J.D. from Syracuse University, College of Law, and a Master of Law in Taxation from New York University.
+She is a CAIA Charterholder and an FSA Level 1 Certificate Holder.

 Ms. Holmes has volunteered at Chicago Cares, Protect Chicago, helping to educate city residents about Covid-19.
-She has provided pro-bono consulting services to women and minority owned funds.
-In addition to her involvement in WIP, Ms. Holmes is a member of 100 Women in Finance and Women in Funds.
+She has provided pro-bono consulting services to women- and minority-owned funds.
+She serves on the Board of Directors of Women Investment Professionals (WIP), and is a member of 100 Women in Finance and Women in Funds.